AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/sftp.md

 Adobe Experience Platform provides native connectivity for cloud providers like AWS, [!DNL Google Cloud Platform], and [!DNL Azure], allowing you to bring your data from these systems.

-Cloud storage sources can bring your own data into [!DNL Platform] without the need to download, format, or upload.
+Cloud storage sources can bring your own data into Experience Platform without the need to download, format, or upload.
 Ingested data can be formatted as XDM JSON, XDM Parquet, or delimited.
-Every step of the process is integrated into the Sources workflow. [!DNL Platform] allows you to bring in data from an FTP or an SFTP server through batches.
+Every step of the process is integrated into the Sources workflow.
+Experience Platform allows you to bring in data from an FTP or an SFTP server through batches.

 ## Prerequisites {#prerequisites}